WhiteMagic2014/gpt-magic/README.md

 ## Version

+### 1.4.3

+- Fix bug:Fixed the issue of mismatched error message for CreateEmbeddingsRequest due to incorrect input settings.

 ### 1.4.2

 - Fix bug:Fix the issue of incorrect formatting of the returned result when using CreateChatCompletionRequest and